Nekomo-App/Nekomo/README.md

 > **WARNING ⚠️**
 >
 > Please do not attempt to upload Nekomo (Kuro No, Shiro, or any of its forks) to the Play Store or any other Android app stores on the internet.
 Doing so may infringe upon their terms and conditions and result in legal action or the immediate takedown of the app (DMCA).

 ---

-# 📝 PLANNED STUFF

-* Join the Discord to see what's up!

----